IvanLi-CN/display-ambient-light-board/README.md

 ## License

-This project is licensed under GPLv3, consistent with the original board-rs project.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+See the [LICENSE](LICENSE) file for more details.